I7-Examples/Zork/docs/source.txt

  else if candle tick is 20 or candle tick is 10 or candle tick is 5;
     say "The candles grow shorter.";
  end if.
+The bad place is a room that varies.
+Squish clock is a number variable.
+Squish clock is usually -1.
+Every turn:
+if squish clock is 0 begin;
+change the description of the bad place to "[pizza]";
+if the player is in the bad place begin;
+  say "The room trembles and 50,000 pounds of rock fall on you, turning you into a pancake.  [if the player is outside]Meteors, no doubt.[end if]";
+  end the game in death;
+else;
+  say "You may recall your recent explosion.
+Well, probably as a result of that, you hear an ominous rumbling, as if one of the rooms in the dungeon has collapsed.";
+   [* OK, this sort of doesn't make sense if the player is outside] end if;
+end if;
+decrease squish clock by 1.
+Every turn:
+if the location is the bad place and the brick is off-stage, foo;
+if the number of moves from the location to the bad place is 1 and the brick is off-stage, foo;
+To say pizza:
+say "Your way is blocked by debris from an explosion.";
+move the player to the former location.

 Part 2 - Above Ground Stuff